seandstewart/bardly/pending/romances/pericles/11-player.md

 And what's the third? ...

 **THAISA**
-...The third of Antioch;
+...
+The third of Antioch;
 And his device, a wreath of chivalry;
 The word,'Me pompae provexit apex.' ...

 *The Fourth Knight, PERICLES, passes over*

 **SIMONIDES**
-...And what's
+...
+And what's
 The fourth and last, the which the knight himself
 With such a graceful courtesy deliver'd?